kiwiFella/SS5-Tutorial/manual/3-SS5-PageType-and-Controllers.md

 However if we are smart - we can keep the base/core css and js in the theme - and then include/point to specific files in the controller for specific pages - this way we can control different css/js to appear only on specific pages... eg. generally on the homepage will have a carousel image widget - which will have unique css & js - no point including this on every page!

-to include css & js in controller refer to [https://docs.silverstripe.org/en/5/developer_guides/templates/requirements/]
+For more detail on how to include css & js in controller refer to [https://docs.silverstripe.org/en/5/developer_guides/templates/requirements/]
 ```php
     // Either